Home > Emergency Management > Training > Emergency Operations Center Training

 EOC Volunteer Position Openings

 If you are not yet part of the EOC's staffing plan, check out the new video (25 MB, WMV file) produced by CVTV to find out more about how to get involved.
 The EOC is currently recruiting for more support staff and for Planning and Logistics Section workers.
 Download information on Planning (155 KB, PDF) and Logistics (156 KB, PDF) and see if you might be a good fit for either one of them.
 Support staff are part of the Logistics section.
-Fill out a volunteer application (83 KB, PDF) to be considered for a position in the EOC.
+Fill out a volunteer application form (below) to be considered for a position in the EOC.
 A background check will be conducted after your application is approved.